Vietnam.vn - Nền tảng quảng bá Việt Nam

 "South Korean and US intelligence agencies have been closely monitoring North Korea's activities and considering corresponding measures," JCS spokesman Colonel Lee Sung-jun said at a press briefing.

-The arming of the JSA troops is the latest in a series of moves by North Korea after it declared a military de-escalation agreement with South Korea null and void.
+The arming of troops at the JSA is the latest in a series of moves by North Korea after it declared a military de-escalation agreement with South Korea null and void.
 In addition, North Korea has restored guard posts and deployed heavy weapons along the border with South Korea.

-South and North Korea agreed to withdraw weapons from the JSA under a previous military agreement, but North Korean soldiers in the area began carrying guns late last week.
+South and North Korea agreed to withdraw weapons at the JSA under a previous military agreement, but North Korean soldiers in the area began carrying guns last weekend.
 Meanwhile, South Korean forces are said to remain unarmed.

 North Korea said on November 23 it would resume all military measures suspended under the 2018 agreement, in response to Seoul's partial suspension of the accord after Pyongyang launched a spy satellite.